go-arrower/arrower.org/docs/basics/03-database/01-repository.md

 ## Convenience Helpers
+If you're using the repository pattern it is cumbersome to always implement an in memory copy of the repository (for testing) and the real one.

 The approach arrower is taking:
 * as repository has to be implemented each time there is a helper:
     * the following interfaces are provided as in memory and pg implementation